Previously Prime Meridian Direct (PMD) Prime Meridian Direct

 Always be mindful when approaching bikes or pedestrians on the side of the road, and slow down when you’re near.

-7. Don’t Drink and Drive
+7. Don’t drink and drive

 We all know this road rule.
 Driving while under the influence is one of the biggest threats to safety on South African roads.
 Alcohol and drugs affect the nervous system in the body and alter brain function, which influences decision-making, behaviour, mood, and consciousness, making intoxicated drivers a real risk on the road.